conficient/conficient.github.io/README.md

 ## Welcome the Conficient Github Home

-This is the index page to ther other areas.
+This is the index page to other other areas.

 ### Password-Spec

-The password-spec documentation details a specification for including password restriction metadata in HTML documents. [more...](Password-Spec/index)
+The password-spec documentation details a specification for including password restriction metadata in HTML documents. [more...](Password-Spec/Index)